Boundary pairs associated with quadratic forms: Introduction

-Probably the best way to illustrate the main subject of this article is to start with a basic example, from which we borrow the names for the abstract setting: Let $X$ be a manifold with (possibly non-smooth, but Lipschitz) boundary $\bd X$.
+Probably the best way to illustrate the main subject of this article is to start with our main basic example, from which we borrow the names for the abstract setting: Let $X$ be a manifold with sufficiently smooth boundary $\bd X$ (e.g.\ Lipschitz, see \Sec{lapl.mfd} for details).
 We set

 where $\Sob X$ is the completion of the set of smooth function with respect to the norm given by $\normsqr[\HS^1] u := \normsqr[\HS] u + \qf h(u)$.
 The operator $\HNeu$ associated with $\qf h$ is the usual \emph{Neumann} Laplacian on $X$.
 As boundary space and operator we set